Krk Island Croatia: Road trip route, sights & insider tips (2026)

 Drone content on Krk — My best spots

-As a drone photographer, Krk was an absolute dream.
-The combination of performance cars, coastal roads, and turquoise water seen from above—these are exactly the kinds of images that brands like VW R book Creator for.
+Krk is a rewarding location for drone content.
+The combination of performance cars, coastal roads, and turquoise water seen from above—these are exactly the images that brands like VW R Creator book.

 My top 5 drone spots on Krk: